 - Spoon into the baking tin, one spoonful in each of the 4 corners and the rest in the middle.

 - Using the back of a spoon, spread out to an even layer.
 (It is a thick batter.)

 - Place in the oven and bake for 20 minutes, or until a skewer inserted in the middle comes out clean.

 - As soon as it comes out of the oven, make the chocolate icing:

 - Sift the icing sugar and cocoa powder into a bowl.

-- Add the butter and mix in roughly, then add 2 tbsp boiling water and mix well (you want a thick icing, but one that you can spread).
+- Add the butter and mix in roughly, then add 2 tablespoon boiling water and mix well (you want a thick icing, but one that you can spread).
 If too thick add a teaspoon more water at a time until the icing is spreadable.